VascoPires/PopUpFEM/README.md

 #### Model Definition dictionary

 In this dictionary, it is possible to define the different stacks of unit boxes.
 Of course, in the case of only one box, the model is defined with only one stack and one unit box in said stack.
 Each stack is defined is defined by the position ('dX','dY') and the number of unit boxes in a stack.
-Colors can also be defined optionally, where the order of the colors correspond to the box numbering starting in the botton of the stack and ending on the top one.
-Furtheremore, a box can also be defined optinlayy and be added to the simulation.
-The box can be defined with the dimenions 'l_X', 'l_Y' and 'l_Z' and if it has a Lid or not.
+Colors can also be defined optionally, where the order of the colors correspond to the box numbering starting in the bottom of the stack and ending on the top one.
+Furthermore, a box can also be defined optionally and be added to the simulation.
+The box can be defined with the dimensions 'l_X', 'l_Y' and 'l_Z' and if it has a Lid or not.
 Both the box and the lid are treated as rigid surfaces in the simulation with hard contact.

 Please note, that there is no routine checking if the stacks overlap or not, so the user should check said information and make sure that no overlap occurs.